Jiezi-negf/Jiezi/README.md

 In the current version, most of the examples and modules are designed to be convenient for simulating gate-all-around carbon Nanotube Field-effect transistor (CNTFET), but it's extendable to more general cases with tiny changes.

-The feasibility of Jieziis was only verified on Linux system.
+The feasibility of Jiezi was only verified on Linux system.

 ## Getting started